airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 #### Making great content yourself is hard ####

 Content production is time consuming and expensive.
-Producing your own content scales linearly.
-You can only produce as fast as how many writers you have on staff.
-Furthermore, staff will likely produce a narrow spectrum of ideas and formats mirroring how you think about your own technology.
-Rather than being paid to think up uses, Developers using your technology to solve real world problems will have inspiration to write more unique angels.
+Producing your own content scales linearly with the number of writers you have on staff.
+Furthermore, Developers using your technology to solve real world problems will have inspiration to write more unique angels than being paid to think up use cases.

-#### Community produced content can scale ####
+#### How community produced content can scale ####

-Successfully motivating developers to write about your technology, while still fresh and exciting for them may be impactful in the following ways.
+Capturing excited community members can impactful in the following ways.

-- They are evangelising your technology with their own individual grass roots voice
+- Encourage authentic grass roots evangelism to augment your official promotional activities.
-- Scale by number of engaged power users in your community size, instead of internal team size
+- Scale by number of engaged community power users instead of internal team size.
-- Alternative forms of content become possible
+- Unlock alternative forms of content like:
-  - Authentic 'in production' success stories
+  - Authentic *in production* success stories
-  - Greater coverage of hybrid pieces combining your technology combined with others
+  - Permutations of hybrid pieces combining your technology with another that you could otherwise not cover on your own e.g:
+    - YourAPI on Rails
+    - YourAPI on NodeJS
+    - YourAPI + AnotherAPI
+    - etc. etc.
 - And more ...

-** Forkable content is more maintainable **
+#### Forkable content is more maintainable ####

-With the annoucement of our $100,000 Writing Competition comes the release of our new Social Authoring tools.
-Every post on AirPair will be forkable, meaning the community is empowered to help edit, improve and maintain posts as you evolve your technology and releas new versions.
+With our $100,000 Writing Competition comes the [ annoucement of our new Social Authoring tools](//airpair.com/preview/draft/jk-git-authoring-annoucement).
+Every post on AirPair will be forkable, meaning *** the community is empowered to help edit, improve and maintain posts as you release new versions***.

 ## 2 Access AirPair's Growing Reader Base